aaboungab/DevOps-Core-Practical-Project/README.md

 <img src="/Documentation/" alt="" width="100%" height="100%"/>

 My Jenkinsfile changed to add a new step **Ansible Swarm config** after building the docker images to setup swarm but adding the name of the vm into the ansible inventory file.

-**CI pipeline version 2 - areas of improvement:**
-- Jenkins pipeline stage build notifications
-Jenkins provides useful plugins to send build notifications through email, slack or teams.
-Since I am working this project soley I did not require build notifications.
-However, if more individuals were involved in the project this can be a useful tool to add into the pipeline for the future.
-Allowing all developers/parties involved to keep track of the state of the application.

 ```bash
 pipeline{